microsoft/AddingSpeechToBots/JFK-Example/README.md

                 }, webchat);
     ```

-  - `settings.js` needs a Speech Service subscription key.
+  - `settings.js` in the `wwwroot` folder needs a Speech Service subscription key.

   ### Update your Bot